Understanding The Process

 Make revision the step where most of the work occurs

-Require some class time:
+Require little class time:

 Why Revising Works